 In this podcast, David Nicholson speaks with Professor Grace Ledbetter from Swarthmore College.
 Grace Ledbetter is an Associate Professor and Department Chair, Classics, and Associate Professor of Philosophy.
 She was a Townsend Traveling Fellow at Corpus Christi College, Oxford (1994-5).
 She holds a joint appointment in Classics and Philosophy and specializes in Ancient Philosophy and Greek Poetry.
 She regularly teaches courses at all levels on Greek and Latin languages, Plato, the history of ancient philosophy, Homer, Greek tragedy, Greek lyric poetry, Greek religion, and Greek myth in 20th Century performing arts.

-In our conversation, Professor Ledbetter and I discuss Plato’s Allegory of the Cave.
+In the conversation, Professor Ledbetter and David discuss Plato’s Allegory of the Cave.
 Topics include Plato’s place within Ancient Greek philosophy, virtue, and the meaning of education for Plato.